mlops-org-sains/featurestore-iac/README.md

 4. **Check Installed Libraries**
    - Open the CMD or Git Bash Terminal to check if the following libraries are installed:
+   - Open the terminal (Ctrl +  or Terminal > New Terminal).
+   - Click the dropdown in the terminal tab and select Git Bash.
    ```
     terraform -version
     ```